nschan/nf-arassembly/README.md

 ## Usage with PacBio reads

-When pac-bio reads are used, i changing flye mode and skipping medaka.
+When pac-bio reads are used exclusively, and `flye` should be used for assembly, i suggest changing flye mode and skipping medaka.

 ```
 --flye_mode '--pacbio-raw' --polish_medaka false